Grey trousers or skirts (no splits).

 - Grey or white socks

-- Pumps / trainers for outside with (velcro fasten)
+- Black Pumps / trainers for outside (velcro fastening preferable)

 - Black jogging pants (plain only)

 - Clothing items with school logo are available but any unbranded alternative is permitted for the P.E. kit.

 - Long hair should be tied back for PE.